Land change modeling: Aligning model choices with model goals

 One important improvement for land change modeling can be made though better aligning model choices with model goals.
 It is important to choose the appropriate modeling approach based on the scientific and application contexts of the specific study of interest.
 For example, when someone needs to design a model with policy and policy actors in mind, they may choose an agent-based model.
 Here, structural economic or agent-based approaches are useful, but specific patterns and trends in land change as with many ecological systems may not be as useful.
 When one needs to grasp the early stages of problem identification, and thus needs to understand the scientific patterns and trend of land change, machine learning and cellular approaches are useful.

 Integrating positive and normative approaches

 Land Change Modeling should also better integrate positive and normative approaches to explanation and prediction based on evidence-based accounts of land systems.
 It should also integrate optimization approaches to explore the outcomes that are the most beneficial and the processes that might produce those outcomes.

 Integrating across scales

-It is important to better integrate data across scales.
+It is important to integrate data across scales.
 A models design is based on the dominant processes and data from a specific scale of application and spatial extent.
 Cross-scale dynamics and feedbacks between temporal and spatial scales influences the patterns and processes of the model.
-Process like tele-coupling, indirect land use change, and adaption to climate change at multiple scales requires better representation by cross-scale dynamics.
+Process like telecoupling, indirect land use change, and adaption to climate change at multiple scales requires better representation by cross-scale dynamics.
 Implementing these processes will require a better understanding of feedback mechanisms across scales.